Kansas City Chiefs vs. Los Angeles Chargers NFL Week 15 Odds, Plays and Insights for December 16, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 52-point total in seven of 13 games (53.8%) this season.
+- Kansas City and its opponents have gone over the current 54-point total in seven of 13 games (53.8%) this season.

+- Los Angeles has combined with its opponents to score more than 54 points in five of 13 games this season.

-- The two teams combine to average 54 points per game, 2.0 more than the total in this contest.
+- This season, the two teams have combined to average 54 points per game, which is the same threshold as Thursday's over/under.

-- The 46.4 combined points per game that these two squads have allowed this season are 5.6 fewer than the 52 over/under in this contest.

-- The average total in Chiefs games this season is 53.0, 1.0 point above Thursday's total of 52.
+- This contest's total is 7.6 points above the 46.4 these two squads combine to allow per game this season.

+- The Chiefs and their opponents score an average of 53.0 points per game, 1.0 fewer than Thursday's total.

 Chiefs stats and trends

-- Kansas City has played 13 games, with six wins against the spread.

-- The Chiefs have an against the spread record of 5-6 in their 11 games as a favorite of 3 points or more so far this season.
+- This season, the Chiefs have an against the spread record of 5-6 in their 11 games as a favorite of 3 points or more.

-- Kansas City has hit the over in 46.2% of its opportunities this year (six times in 13 games with a set point total).
+- Kansas City has hit the over in 46.2% of its opportunities this year (six times over 13 games with a set point total).

-- The Chiefs average 27.0 points per game, comparable to the 25.8 per contest the Chargers surrender.

-- Kansas City is 4-2 against the spread and 5-1 overall this season when the team scores more than 25.8 points.

-- Kansas City is 5-5 against the spread and 7-3 overall when the team totals more than 348.0 yards.
+- Kansas City is 5-5 against the spread and 7-3 overall when the team piles up more than 348.0 yards.

-- The Chiefs have turned the ball over five more times (23 total) than the Chargers have forced a turnover (18) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Chargers.